TriplyDB/Documentation/docs/triply-client-js/index.md

 Deletes the dataset.
 This includes deleting the dataset metadata, all of its graphs, and all of its assets.

-Use the following functions in order to delete graphs while retaining dataset metadata and assets:
+Use the following methods in order to delete graphs while retaining dataset metadata and assets:

 - [Dataset.deleteGraph(graphName: string)](#datasetdeletegraphname-string)
 - [Dataset.removeAllGraphs()](#datasetremoveallgraphs)